Olives99/Apassra-Kongpanlad/Deployed-Extensions.md

 ### Citation
 `[#id]` ↩︎ …
 `  [#id]: citation`
+`(#id)`
 `[@id]`
 `[pages etc.][@id]`
 `@id [pages etc.]`
 For scientific citations, there are two approaches found in markdown flavors.
 The first works just like reference footnotes, except that it uses a hash character `#` as identifer prefix.
 The citation is found verbatim in the document instead of the web address (URL).
 The second approach uses the at-sign `@` instead and relies on an external biography database.
 The latter one also supports location/page info in a very basic way.
+For floats like tables and figures, there may be a difference between using square brackets and round parentheses in that one results in just a linked number, the other includes the number formatting as found in its target, e.g. enclosing parentheses.
 * [Test citation syntax](http://johnmacfarlane.net/babelmark2/?normalize=1&text=source%5B%23hashid%5D+and+source%5Bp.+1%5D%5B%40atid%5D%2C+also+just+author+%40atid+%5Bpage+2%5D%0A%0A++%5B%23hashid%5D%3A+citation%0A++%5B%40atid%5D%3A+another)
 * **Recommendation:** As part of the **smart links module** and aligned with the **notes module**, use a unified syntax, possibly employing the at-sign `@`, to link to internal and external references.